wsbctechnicalblog/wsbctechnicalblog.github.io/content/experiment-yaml-1.md

 # Conditionals

-Lastly, let us have a peek at conditions which can be used to determine whether tasks should execute or if code or entire template are injected into the pipeline at queue time.
+Lastly, conditions can be used to determine whether tasks should execute or if code or entire template are injected into the pipeline at queue time.

 > ![Learning](/images/experiment-yaml-1-1.jpg)